 Thanks to the Digital Grid Partnership, an initiative supported by the Mayor of London and the European Social Fund, London College of Communication (LCC) has been working closely with SMEs and start-ups for the past year, offering a package of support to help them grow their businesses while training them in relevant digital skills.

-“This has been a ‘two-way street’ project for us and the businesses involved," explains Ben Walter, Business and Innovation Projects Manager at LCC.
+“This has been a ‘two-way street’ project for us and the businesses involved," explains Ben Walters, Business and Innovation Projects Manager at LCC.
 “We’ve shared our knowledge and expertise with the participating SMEs, hosting professional training sessions and online workshops; in exchange, they’ve offered our students the opportunity to undertake paid work placements to gain relevant industry experience.”

 The organisations involved ranged from businesses in the wellness sector to fashion, music and tech – including The Ivors Academy, the UK's independent professional association for music creators, and Mappin Technologies, a company that blends technology with physical spaces to grow the value of real estate and create novel visitor experiences.